1,852 views • posted 07/31/2019 • updated 07/26/2023

 Trails LA County Mobile App

 The story behind the development of LA Counties world-class trails mobile app and website covering 600+ parks, over 550 linear miles of trails, hundreds of points of interest.

-by Ryan Branciforte, Co-Founder and CEO, OuterSpatial, Zachary T. Likins, Trail Planner, Los Angeles County Parks and Recreation, Michelle O'Connor, Trails Planning Section Head, Los Angeles County Parks and Recreation, Sheela Kleinknecht, Trail Planner, Los Angeles County Parks and Recreation, Dora Nuñez, Special Assistant to the Director & Head of Communications, Los Angeles County Parks and Recreation
+by Ryan Branciforte, Co-Founder and CEO, OuterSpatial, Zachary T. Likins, Trail Planner, Los Angeles County Parks and Recreation Department, Michelle O'Connor, Trails Planning Section Head, Los Angeles County Parks and Recreation Department, Sheela Kleinknecht, Trail Planner, Los Angeles County Parks and Recreation, Dora Nuñez, Special Assistant to the Director & Head of Communications, Los Angeles County Parks and Recreation

 When you think of outdoor recreation destinations, typically idyllic mountain towns like Aspen, Lake Tahoe or Bend come to mind.
 And no doubt, these are incredible places with wonderful outdoor adventure opportunities!
 But what about closer to home?
 An after-work mountain bike ride or trail run, a short overnight weekend backpack trip or something more low key like a nice flat trail to hike on with your kids for a few hours?
 For the more than 10 million residents of Los Angeles County, it turns out there is in fact a huge somewhat undiscovered gold mine of parks, trails and awe-inspiring outdoor adventures waiting right in their backyards...